avive/avive.github.io/readme.md

 # About Me
-I’m an entrepreneur, software developer and digital products designer.
+I’m a crypto first entrepreneur, coin founder, software developer and digital products designer.
 My passion is building consumer digital products and services that are useful, innovative, easy-to-use and have a great user experience.

 I’ve been serving mainly in co-founder/cto roles in innovative startups where I always make hands-on product and technology contributions while also driving the higher-level strategic technology decisions, team building growth, and IP.